Get all your news in one place.

 When Is the Next Fed Meeting?

-The bottom line?
-When you consider the Fed's dual mandate against the backdrop of a mid-cycle economic expansion (easing inflation, slackening in the labor market), it kind of makes sense that folks are obsessed with the question of "when is the next Fed meeting?"
+When you consider the Fed's dual mandate against the backdrop of sticky inflation and a softening labor market, it makes sense that folks are obsessed with tracking when the next Fed meeting is coming up.

-The fact that lower interest rates today equal higher returns for equities tomorrow also makes rate cuts rather attractive to market participants.
+Lower interest rates today equal higher returns for equities tomorrow.

-The next Fed meeting: what to expect
+The next Fed meeting: What to expect

 (Image credit: Getty Images)

-As you can see from the FOMC meeting calendar below, the committee meets eight times a year.
-These meetings last two days and conclude with the FOMC releasing its policy decision at 2 pm Eastern time.
+FOMC meetings last two days and conclude with the committee releasing its policy decision at 2 pm Eastern Standard Time.
 The Fed chief then holds a press conference at 2:30 pm.
-(Pro tip: as closely scrutinized as the Fed statement might be, market participants are usually even more keen on what the Fed chair has to say in the press conference.)
+(Pro tip: As closely scrutinized as the Fed statement might be, market participants are usually even more keen on what the Fed chair has to say in the press conference.)

 Related Content